 The mission of Kids Work It Out is to promote optimum health in mind, body and spirit through a comprehensive yoga-based approach that reduces anxiety, prevents childhood obesity and increases self-esteem.
-Founded in 2005 by Danialle Karmonos, KWIO is a Wayne State University Center for Health & Community Impact program that delivers quality programming to give children the tools to make healthy choices.
+Founded in 2005 by Danialle Karmanos, KWIO is a Wayne State University Center for Health and Community Impact program that delivers quality programming to give children the tools to make healthy choices.

 To achieve its mission, KWIO reaches hundreds of kids each year through a 10-week yoga and nutrition program offered in elementary schools in the fall and winter.
 A six-week summer program is also offered for elementary-age children in schools and community centers.